1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 image: img.jpg
 ---

 Although it's not even close until the end of the year, I've decided to start to list all the great books I've finished in 2020 so far.
-It's already quite overwhelming so if I wait until the end of the year I'll probably never do it. 🤷‍♀️
+It's already quite overwhelming, so if I wait until the end of the year, I'll probably never do it. 🤷‍♀️

-I LOVE audiobooks, and most of the books below I've listened while doing something that doesn't require much concentration like walking or doing chores.
-It's a great way to get the main ideas and to understand if it worth to spend time and to read something with full concentration.
-Most of the books in this list are definitely worth it!
+I LOVE audiobooks.
+And most of the books below I've listened to while doing something that doesn't require much concentration like walking or doing chores.
+It's a great way to get the main ideas and understand if it worth reading something with full attention.
+Most of the books on this list are definitely worth it!

 ## Books for everyone